How does Build-Operate-Transfer (BOT) work

 This helps to improve public infrastructures and services in coordination with the private sector.
 Some of the examples include toll road projects, schools, airports, and government buildings.

-PPP takes in several forms of participation.
-This includes BOT and design-build-operate (DBO).
-Through these models, the public sector can allow private companies and institutions to invest in infrastructures depending on their requirements.
+PPP involves several forms of participation, including BOT and design-build-operate (DBO).
+Through these models, the public sector can allow private companies and institutions to invest in infrastructures according to their requirements.

 How build-operate-transfer (BOT) works

-In a usual BOT setup, the public sector taps a private contractor to build and operate a facility or infrastructure.
-The contractor will initially finance the project within the agreed project period.
+In a usual BOT setup, the public sector hires a private contractor to build and operate a facility or infrastructure.
+The contractor initially finances the project within the agreed-upon project period.

 After the facility is complete, the government and the contractor will undergo a purchasing agreement and will open it for “shareholders.”
 The revenues earned through this purchase will be used for the operation costs, maintenance, and financing costs of the project.

-Usually, this method doesn’t just involve two parties.
-Lenders, suppliers, and construction contractors are also included in their process.
+This method usually involves more than two parties.
+Lenders, suppliers, and construction contractors are also involved in the process.

 Variations of build-operate-transfer (BOT)